The Rise of Ethereum

 Newsletter Issue 136

-In attempting to simplify crypto, someone once made an analogy to distinguish between bitcoin and ethereum, the two largest crypto assets.
-Bitcoin could be thought of as gold, and ethereum, oil.
-It’s a bit clunky but you get the point.
+In attempting to simplify crypto, someone once made an analogy to distinguish between Bitcoin and Ethereum, the two largest crypto assets.
+Bitcoin could be thought of as gold and Ethereum as oil.
+It’s a bit clunky, but you get the point.
 One serves as a form of money, and one greases the wheels of economic activity.

 If all goes well, Ethereum will make a seismic transformation on or around September 15th, in a development that has the potential to change the structure of the crypto universe.
 It will move from a “Proof of Work” to a “Proof of Stake” consensus mechanism.
 This means that the security which underpins the network will move from energy-intensive “mining” to “staking”, whereby holders of ETH can allocate their coins to the staking mechanism, in return for a reward, or “staking yield”.